Alagu Subramaniam: Personal life

-Alagu Subramaniam was married to a graduate teacher.
+Subramaniam was married to a graduate teacher.

 The Big Girl & Other Stories

-The Big Girl & Other Stories is a retro-collection of short stories by Alagu Subramaniam.
+The Big Girl & Other Stories is a retro-collection of short stories by Subramaniam.

 The stories recount scenes of life in Jaffna during the colonial era.

-The Big Girl contains 17 finely-written episodes(including “Professional Mourners” of humour, surprise, pathos and rare insight into the daily lives of people, with all the historical, religious, cultural and psychological diversity and complexity.
+The Big Girl contains 17 episodes (including “Professional Mourners”) of humour, surprise, pathos and rare insight into the daily lives of people, with all the historical, religious, cultural and psychological diversity and complexity.
+The book, which had disappeared from circulation, has now been updated and reprinted in its entirety.

-The style of these stories is deceptively simple (although the stories never are).
-By using simple language and few obvious stylistic devices, every word becomes important.

-The book which had disappeared from circulation has now been updated and reprinted in its entirety.
-These stories evocatively capture the ethos of an era now past and will leave someone nostalgic for a simpler time.

 Background

-When this book of short stories written by Alagu Subramaniam was first published in 1964, Ceylon had been independent of the British for about 16 years.
+When this book was first published in 1964, Ceylon had been independent of the British for about 16 years.
 Then as now, the effect of colonialism was a topic of open discussion.
 English writers of the past have often written from the perspective of coloniser rather than colonised.
 However, Ceylonese born Subramaniam writes from a Sri Lankan viewpoint.
-In the stories we are shown, not told.
-Alagu Subramaniam makes each story a small jewel of drama and compassion, revealing in large ways and small.

 Solomon’s Justice

-One example.
-“Solomon’s Justice” shows how an imported religious tradition (evangelical Christianity) – here a too literal understanding of a Christian story – can desensitise people to what native traditions themselves preserve.

-In this story, the collision of traditions is emphasised by the coroner - who wears both white, ‘the appropriate colour for an Asian funeral’ and black, a ‘necktie, the symbol of European mourning’.
+In “Solomon’s Justice”, the collision of traditions is emphasised by the coroner - who wears both white, ‘the appropriate colour for an Asian funeral’ and black, a ‘necktie, the symbol of European mourning’.
 The magistrate, presiding over a dispute about who is wife and who ex-wife to their deceased husband and thus entitled to make funeral arrangements, insists that the disputants keep ‘the Queen’s peace’.

 But the appropriateness of keeping to standards of European decorum in a Sri Lankan context is immediately questioned – ‘”The Queen’s peace in Buckingham Palace?’”
 The dispute’s ‘resolution’ is eventually provided by a Mother Superior.
-Her brutal suggestion: severing the corpse in half, thus solving the problem over the funeral, a ceremony intended as a mark of reverence, love and respect for the deceased.
+Her suggestion: severing the corpse in half, thus solving the problem over the funeral, a ceremony intended as a mark of reverence, love and respect for the deceased.

 The Thorn

-Other stories show how the displacement of traditional culture can affect so deeply the most vulnerable.
 “The Thorn” shows the emotional effects on a very young girl (learning English reduces her to tears), and demonstrates the casual emotional blackmail involved (your Mother won't go to heaven).
 These effects embed themselves into even the simplest daily act – eating a meal – causing frustration and distress through the inability to eat ‘properly’ with a ‘thorn’ (fork), rather than her fingers.